PaDun/CPTR245HW5/Stutter.md

 ```

 *Gasp!* We have broken the function tests again.
 Well, guess it's time to move towards a more useful implementation.
 So, first we need to open the file we put in, and read from it.
 Using FileReader and BufferedReader seems like a sensible idea.
-While we're at it, perhaps it's cheating a bit, but let's add a line counter system as well, since we'll need one anyway.
+While we're at it, perhaps it's skipping a bit, but let's add a line counter system as well, since we'll need one anyway.
 ```java
 public static String stut(String filePath) {
         FileReader fr = new FileReader(filePath);